Submission of Prior Approval Requests

 NCATS is governed by the following guiding principles:

-• Balances greater than 100 percent of the Total Costs to be awarded will be used as an offset for current fiscal year grant activities.
+- Balances greater than 100 percent of the Total Costs to be awarded will be used as an offset for previously approved grant activities occurring in the current fiscal year.

-• Balances reported on grants in their final year of the project period also may be used as an offset for the current fiscal year grant activities.
+- Balances reported on grants in their final year of the project period also may be used as an offset for previously approved grant activities occurring in the current fiscal year.
 However, in general, a balance of up to 25 percent of the Total Costs (TC) of the last award is considered reasonable to maintain for unexpected needs, closeout and/or necessary acceleration due to recycling.
 In cases in which it is known that a new competing segment will be funded, NCATS may leave less than 25 percent of the TC of the last award, as it is anticipated the new award will provide necessary costs for the activity.

-In no case does the offsetting of an award constitute the reduction of the current budget period award in that the total authorized level of federal activity remains the same.
+The offsetting of an award does not constitute the reduction of the current budget in that the total authorized level of federal activity remains the same.
 However, that activity is “paid for” by a combination of prior fiscal year funds and current fiscal year funds.

 Foreign Components

-NCATS provides notification to award recipients on the eligibility of foreign institutions in the applicable funding opportunity announcement (FOA) under Section III, Eligibility Information.
-NCATS award recipients under FOAs that permit foreign participation must request prior approval to add or change a foreign component.
-Exceptions to obtaining NCATS prior approval cannot and will not be granted.
+NCATS provides notification to award recipients on the eligibility of foreign institutions in the applicable notice of funding opportunity (NOFO) under Section III, Eligibility Information.
+NCATS award recipients under NOFOs that permit foreign participation must request prior approval to add or change a foreign component.
+NCATS cannot and will not grant exceptions to this requirement.

 Activities that would meet this definition include, but are not limited to, the following: